-Please join us Saturday, March 15, from 9-11am in the WJHS cafeteria, for the Science Olympiad 2014 Closing Ceremonies.
-This open house science fair offers all our Science Olympiad participants and leaders a chance to demonstrate their achievements from this session.
-Bring your family and friends to learn more about the D39 Science Olympiad program and to see presentations by our 5th-8th graders on exciting topics like robotics, engineering, anatomy, meteorology and more!
-Refreshments will be served.
-For more information or to RSVP, please click the 2014 Science Olympiad Closing Ceremonies Invitation.
+The 2013-2014 Science Olympiad closing ceremonies were held Saturday, March 15 at WJHS.
+The open-house science fair offered all our Science Olympiad participants and leaders a chance to demonstrate their achievements from this session.
+Family and friends came to learn more about the D39 Science Olympiad program and to see presentations by our 5th-8th graders on exciting topics like robotics, engineering, anatomy, meteorology and more!

 Welcome to the 2013-14 District 39 National Science Olympiad program!

 For the past 29 years, the National Science Olympiad program has led a revolution in science education.
 What began as a grassroots assembly of science teachers is now one of the premiere science competitions in the nation, providing rigorous, standards-based challenges to 6,400 teams in 50 states.
 Science Olympiad’s ever-changing line-up of events in all STEM disciplines exposes students to practicing scientists and career choices, and energizes students with a dynamic content experience.
 The District 39 Educational Foundation is pleased to offer a local chapter of this experience for all 5th-8th grade students.
 Students may participate for fun or to compete on behalf of their school.